LUNG FORCE Heroes

 After I have recovered from the initial treatment regimen, I had prophylactic cranial irradiation to minimize the chances for the cancer to migrate to my brain.
 When I was first diagnosed, not joining the 2017 Fight For Air Climb was never an option.
 I was determined to be there for the climb.
 I signed up for the 2017 climb the week I found out that I was now someone that I could be climbing for.
 After my scans earlier in the year had been clear, I discovered a lump in April that was diagnosed as metastasized small cell lung cancer.
 I was placed on a course of two immunotherapy treatments initially and the results showed enough improvement that I will be kept on a maintenance course of just one treatment.

 The 2017 climb was successful and I completed it as first-year survivor.
-I along with my amazing wife Wendy are training for the 2018 Fight For Air Climb on April 21 of this year and plan to continue their personal fight with lung cancer as well as the fight to help others facing lung disease.
+I along with my amazing wife Wendy are training for the 2018 Fight For Air Climb on April 21 of this year and plan to continue our personal fight with lung cancer as well as the fight to help others facing lung disease.

 American Lung Association is solely responsible for content.